JimTrudeau/MyTestConfig/README.md

 # PSoC 6 MCU: Empty Application Template

+Introduce a spurious change so we can play with PRs and files attached to same.

 This is a minimal starter application template for PSoC® 6 MCU devices.

 For instructions on modifying and using this application template to create applications, follow steps from the section **My First PSoC 6 MCU Design Using ModusToolbox IDE** in the **[AN228571](https://www.cypress.com/AN228571) – Getting Started with PSoC 6 MCU on ModusToolbox.**